We know the struggle is real when it comes to choosing what to buy as a souvenir from Sweden.

 Ever heard the phrase: champagne lifestyle, lemonade wage?
 Well if that’s you (or someone you know) a humorous and low-priced souvenir from Sweden could be one of the nation’s favorite sandwich toppings: caviar.
 In a tube.

-Looks like toothpaste, tastes like salty, fishy tomato puree, but it’s a classic.
+Looks like toothpaste, and tastes like salty, fishy tomato puree, but it’s a classic.
 Kalles Kaviar is a Swedish souvenir that is guaranteed to take you back to topless sandwiches and listening to Swedes insisting this stuff tastes great.

 If you know a Swedish expat, it’s possible you’ll see them lose their minds and all dignity if you show up at their house with one of these (even if they have a secret stash in the house, which many of them do).